nilayoh/git-papers/journal.md

-#Wriitten by me and John
+#Written by me and John together
-#This is my paper
+#This is our paper
 Written by me and John
 ##Introduction
 This is Inroduction